 Due to COVID-19, many music festivals and live music venues have postponed their events to later dates or have canceled entirely.
 As vaccinations continue, other festivals are going on as planned.
-Keep an eye on this page for updates on if your favorite Virginia music festival is still happening.
+Please note, some festivals may be requiring proof of vaccination or a negative COVID test to gain entrance.
+Check with the individual festivals for more information.

 Status: Still planned for July 21-25, 2021